mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 ```
 {% endraw %}

 Now the image is saved, let's get the vertices.
-An `do-while` loop ensures they are valid (non-negative and don't go beyond image size).
+An `do-while` loop ensures they are all valid (non-negative and don't go beyond image size).

 {% raw %}
 ```cpp